LitCastVlog/RetroMusicPlayer/FAQ.md

-## **Q: How do I get the beta version of Retro Music?**
-You can opt-in for the beta build by clicking on this link: https://play.google.com/apps/testing/code.name.monkey.retromusic

-___

-## **Q: How to restore my purchases?**
-Make sure to switch and use your account in the Play Store app through which you purchased before installing Retro Music.
-The Google account used to install the app is also used to purchase/restore the pro license.

-If you've already installed the app, remove all other accounts except the one from which you purchased premium, and then restore the purchase.

-___

 ## Q: **How do I use offline synced lyrics?**
 There are three methods for adding offline synced lyrics in Retro Music.